Tag Archive for: how to

 My ‘Olivia Rose’ David Austin shrub rose before pruning in January.

-I am often asked why should we prune rose bushes back in winter, while they may still be blooming and there are several reasons why.
+I am often asked why should we prune rose bushes back in winter in the desert while they may still be blooming.
+There are several reasons why.

 Winter pruning helps to keep roses healthy by removing old, unproductive canes (rose stems/branches), gets rid of disease and over-wintering insects that can cause damage.
 It also helps them to produce MORE flowers than if not pruned.